metacpan/metacpan-cpan-extracted/distros/T/Template-Toolkit/README.md

 WHAT'S NEW?
 -----------

+Version 3.009 revert "Allow SET to have FILTER used in it"

 Version 3.008 fixes some testing issue with CGI and taint issues.

 Version 3.007 fixes a cpanm issue.